 I am currently a Lecturer at Stanford University, teaching courses in political theory, democracy, and justice.
 I was previously a Postdoctoral Research Associate at Princeton University in the University Center for Human Values and the Program in Values and Public Life.
 Before coming to Princeton, I received my Ph.D with distinction in political science from Brown University and my A.B. from the Committee on Degrees in Social Studies at Harvard University.
-My research and teaching in political theory focus on democratic theory, theories of economic justice, global justice, ethics and public policy, and the history of political thought (esp.
+My research and teaching in political theory focus on democratic theory, economic justice, global justice, and the history of political thought (esp.
 Kant, Locke, and Madison).
-I have multiple refereed publications, including a forthcoming article at the Journal of Politics, an article published in the Review of International Political Economy, a chapter in the Routledge Handbook of Global Economic Governance, and a review article on Rawls and the justice of corporate governance in the Business Ethics Journal Review.
+I have multiple refereed publications, including a forthcoming article accepted at the Journal of Politics, an article published in the Review of International Political Economy, a chapter in the Routledge Handbook of Global Economic Governance, and a review article on Rawls and the justice of corporate governance in the Business Ethics Journal Review.

-My book project, The Right to Democratic Accountability, addresses the global crisis in democracy.
-Governments are becoming more authoritarian as they shut down courts, silence the press, undermine the rule of law, and persecute minorities.
-Yet these governments claim to be democratic, because they hold elections.
+My book project, Answering to Us: The Right to Democratic Accountability, addresses the global crisis in democracy.
+In many countries, governments are attacking the rule of law, undermining freedom of dissent, and persecuting minorities.
+Yet they claim to be democratic, because they hold elections that are said to represent the will of the people.
 At the global level, democracy is in decline as more decisions are made in unaccountable foreign states and international organizations.
 Democracy is thought to apply only to the state's relation to its own citizens, and not to global decisions.